ULCER: PATHOGENESIS, PREVALENCE, AND MANAGEMENTHTML Full Text

 INTRODUCTION: Ulcers are defined histologically as a breach in the mucosa of the alimentary tract that extends through the muscularis mucosae into the submucosa or deeper.
 They can occur in any portion of the gastrointestinal tract exposed to the excessive amount of acid-peptic juices 1.
 The gastric ulcer is classified aphthous ulcers, esophageal ulcers, and a peptic ulcer by their occurrence in the gastrointestinal tract in mouth, esophagus, and stomach or the duodenum respectively 2.

 Aphthous Ulcers: Aphthous ulcers are typically recurrent round or oval sores or ulcers with yellow-greyish pseudomembrane surrounded by raised margins and the erythematous hole inside the mouth on areas where the skin is not tightly bound to the underlying bone, such as on the inside of the lips and cheeks or underneath the tongue.

-On the basis of site of occurrence peptic ulcers are categorized as gastric ulcer and duodenal ulcer, they occur in stomach and duodenum respectively.
-However, they can also classify as an acute and chronic ulcer on the basis of their severity.
+Based onthe site of occurrence, peptic ulcers are categorized as gastric ulcer and duodenal ulcer, they occur in stomach and duodenum respectively.
+However, they can also classify as an acute and chronic ulcer based on their severity.
 Acute peptic ulcers arise in the form of single or multiple lesions with depth up to the submucosa of all parts of the stomach and in the first few centimeters of the duodenum.
-Chronic peptic ulcers occur singly in the pyloric antrum of the stomach and in duodenum which may extend up to adjacent pancreas or liver by penetrating through the epithelial and muscle layers of stomach or duodenum wall 6.
-They may produce complication like obstruction, hemorrhage, perforation and malignant transformation 7.
+Chronic peptic ulcers occur singly in the pyloric antrum of the stomach and in the duodenum which may extend up to adjacent pancreas or liver by penetrating through the epithelial and muscle layers of stomach or duodenum wall 6.
+They may produce complication like obstruction, haemorrhage, perforation, and malignant transformation 7.